 CAROL TRIFFLE | Artistic Co-Director, Founding Member

-Carol completed a third year pedagical program with Jacques Lecoq in 1997 after studying him for two previous years in 1986-1988.
+Carol completed a third year program with Jacques Lecoq in 1997 after studying him for two previous years in 1986-1988.
 A member of the dance company The Company We Keep, she founded Imago Theatre in 1979 with Jerry Mouawad and began touring the United States with original mask theatre.
 In 1997 she wrote and directed Ginger's Green which marked the beginning of canon of original music-theater works that includes Ajax, Oh Lost Weekend, No Can Do, Missing Mona.
-In 2006 her music-theatre works changed form after influences from Richard Maxwell and often featured anti-clown heros played by Danielle Vermette and Mouawad in works titled Hit Me in The Stomach, Mix Up, The Dinner, Simple People, Backs Like That and Splat.
-She co-directed with Mouawad on Broadway FROGZ and ZooZoo.
-Carol has staged works for The Jefferson Dancers and The Oregon Symphony.
-Her acting appearances in Mouawad's original plays include Dead End Ed, Samuel's Major Problems, Serial Killer Parents, Apis, Tick Tack Type, Stage Left Lost and Zugzwang.
+In 2006 her music-theatre works changed form after influences from Richard Maxwell and often featured anti-clown heros played by Danielle Vermette and Anne Sorce and Mouawad in works titled Hit Me in The Stomach, Mix Up, The Dinner, Simple People, Backs Like That, Splat, and Beaux Arts Club and Francesca, Isabella, Margarita on a Cloud.
+She co-directed with Mouawad the spectacles for family audiences - FROGZ, ZooZoo and La Belle, Lost in the World of the Automaton.
+Her acting appearances in Mouawad's original plays include Dead End Ed, Samuel's Major Problems, Serial Killer Parents, Apis, Tick Tack Type, Stage Left Lost, Zugzwang and Pimento & Pullman.
+She has staged worked for the Jefferson Dancers and the Oregon Symphony.
 Awards include Best Touring Production by the Independent Reviewers of New England, Oregon Arts Commission Fellowship, New York Dance Film Awards, Portland Theatre Awards for choreography, costume design, and best original play.

 Contact Carol at: firstname.lastname@example.org